telliott99/MyJava/input.rst

 The line ``import java.util.*`` is needed for the "exception" type we use:  ``NumberFormatException``.

-And here is an example of interactive input from the user:
+And here is a more extensive example of interactive input from the user:

 .. sourcecode:: java